← BACK TO BLOG

 Level 3: Work Positioning Systems

 Work positioning systems prevent falls by restricting a worker's range of movement using PPE.
-Unlike fall injury prevention systems, work positioning systems ensure that a fall cannot occur, thereby eliminating the need to mitigate free fall distance and reducing risks associated with secondary injuries and rescue operations.
+These height safety systems ensure that a fall simply cannot happen, eliminating the need to mitigate free-fall distance.

-Utilising fall restraint rail systems , anchor points with shock absorbing lanyards, and harnesses helps establish effective work positioning systems, enhancing worker safety and simplifying rescue procedures.
+Utilising fall restraint rail systems, anchor points with fall arrest lanyards, and harnesses helps to establish effective work positioning systems, improving worker safety and simplifying rescue procedures.

-Fall Injury Prevention systems are designed to stop a fall once it occurs, within acceptable force and clearance parameters.
-However, they inherently carry higher risks compared to work positioning systems, as they require swift intervention to prevent contact with surrounding structures or the ground.
+Fall Prevention systems are designed to stop a fall once it occurs, within acceptable force and clearance parameters.
+However, these have higher risks than work positioning systems, as they require quick intervention to prevent contact with surrounding structures or the ground.

 Level 5: Ladders or Administrative Controls